obsidianmd/obsidian-help/en/Concepts/Obsidian URI.md

 #### Action `search`

-Description: Opens the search pane for a vault, and optionally perform a search query.
+Description: Opens [[Search]] in the specified vault, and optionally perform a search query.

 Possible parameters: